 Michigan ranks 20th in coffee shops per capita, according to a study by Zoma Sleep.
 The study counted 5,725 Michigan residents for every coffee shop in the Wolverine state.

-Considering that 62 percent of Americans drink coffee, averaging three cups per day, it’s safe to say there’s room for many more coffee shops in Michigan to serve both residents and the millions of annual visitors from other states and countries.
+Over 62 percent of Americans drink coffee, averaging three cups per day.
+So it’s safe to say there’s room for many more coffee shops in Michigan.

 With many counties in Michigan underserved by major coffee chains, it might pay to consider starting a coffee shop in a small city or town outside of major metropolitan areas such as Detroit, Grand Rapids, Warren, Sterling Heights, Ann Arbor, and Lansing.

-Many of the 1,773 cities, towns, and villages in Michigan lack a gathering place where locals can get together over a cup of coffee.
+Many cities and towns in Michigan’s 83 counties lack a gathering place where locals can get together over a cup of coffee.
 Does your city or town need an independent coffee shop?
-Would you like to be the result that comes up when people in your area search for “coffee near me?”
+Would you like to be the result that comes up when people in your part of Michigan search for “coffee near me?”
+Read on to learn more about how to start a coffee shop in Michigan.

 Michigan is Open for Small Business